-Corn leafhopper reemerging in Texas, other states
+Corn leafhopper reemerging in Texas, other grain producing states

 Yield losses, potential red stunt disease cause growers concern